-While “tax time” is in April each year, taxes are essentially pay-as-you-go, according to the IRS.
+While “tax time” is in April each year (though the IRS has extended it to mid-May in 2021), taxes are essentially pay-as-you-go, according to the IRS.
 That means that, in an ideal world, April shouldn’t bring a large tax bill or a large refund.
 For a single person who has only one employer, filling out a W-4 should be relatively straightforward.
 But those with multiple income streams, including rental income, investment income, or income from side gigs, may need to take some time with their W-4 to ensure they’re withholding an appropriate amount, as well as paying quarterly estimated taxes if necessary.

 How do you know that your W-4 is accurate?
 You can assess based on the refund or bill you receive at tax time.
 While a refund can feel like a windfall—and people often earmark it to pay off bills or fund a vacation, home improvement project, or other big-ticket purchase—the money represents an overpayment to the IRS.
 While getting a big check can be exciting, it may make more sense to have that money available to budget with throughout the year.
 Similarly, a large tax bill can throw your budget off track and may subject you to penalties from the IRS for not having enough taxes withheld from your paycheck or not paying quarterly taxes.

 Are You an Employer?